kwaldenphd/google-mymaps-tutorial/README.md

 7-Like with Carto, we can <strong>click on the three vertical dots</strong> next to the layer to rename the layer.
 Name the layer <strong>Postmaster Salaries</strong> or a similar descriptive title.

-<p align="center">8-My Maps is showing a message that 32 rows in the data could not be drawn on the map.
+8-My Maps is showing a message that 32 rows in the data could not be drawn on the map.
 If you have additional time, you can come back and explore this error message.
-For now, click <strong>Dismiss</strong>.</p>
+For now, click <strong>Dismiss</strong>.

 <p align="center"><a href="https://github.com/kwaldenphd/google-mymaps-tutorial/blob/master/screenshots/Capture_9.PNG?raw=true"><img class="aligncenter size-full wp-image-481" src="https://github.com/kwaldenphd/google-mymaps-tutorial/blob/master/screenshots/Capture_9.PNG?raw=true" alt="" width="309" height="41" /></a></p>